EmilChoparinov/NetSuite-Interface-Uploader/README.md

 ## Features

+### Usage Walkthrough

+A tutorial command that walks you through the setup and usage of this extension.
+Helps you set your master password, add NetSuite credentials, select them, then upload.

 ### Adding Accounts

 Add accounts through the 'Add Account' command.
 A wizard will appear which asks you to enter your master password for this current session if not entered yet, then proceeds to ask the information needed to upload.